Signal Processor¶

 processor = sp.SignalProcessor()

-Each signal processor object holds a list of operations under the operations attribute.
+Each signal processor instance holds a list of operations under the operations attribute.
 Below we add operations to apply Gaussian line broadening and a scale factor.

 processor.operations = [